 In the FLUMY working space (after a possible 2D rotation around an origin from the geographical space), the domain (i.e. the floodplain) is discretized as a rectangular 2D grid.
 The channel can flow in any direction.
 The flow direction is parallel to a slightly deeping reference plane with a given global domain slope.
 Time is discretized into iterations, or time steps.
-At every time step, e.g. 1-2 year (and except for a few singular events), migration is performed.
+At every time step, e.g. 1-2 year for Fluvial systems (and except for a few singular events), migration is performed.
 This is favored by the erodibility, either constant over the domain, or defined as a map on the discretized grid (optionally 3D).
-Mud plugs is deposited inside abandoned channels after a cutoff or an avulsion.
+Sand and mud plugs are deposited inside abandoned channels after a cutoff or an avulsion.